columbia/osdi23-paper114-ae/README.md

 ## Part 3.
 Performance Evaluation of SeKVM
-As described in Section 6 in paper 114, we verified an updated version of an open-source KVM hypervisor, [SeKVM](https://github.com/verigu/vrm), using Spoq.
+As described in Section 6 in paper 114, we verified an updated version of an open-source KVM hypervisor, [SeKVM](https://github.com/verigu/vrm), using AutoV.
 The updated version now runs on Raspberry Pi 4B.
 We provide the same testbed as described in the paper for reviewers to evaluate the performance.
 We also provide instructions to build and install SeKVM from scratch in case reviewers